Ari-43/dotfiles/README.md

 ## Structure

 The files within this repository are meant to be placed inside the user's home folder.
 For example, the `.config` folder in this repository should be placed at `$HOME/.config`.
 Files that are to be placed relative to root (`/`) are located in the `/rootfs` folder of this repository.

+There is also a `stable` branch that is slightly older but doesn't include as many experimental changes.

+## Issues and To-Do

+There are still issues with these dotfiles.
+They are outlined in [TODO.md](./TODO.md).

 ## Important Note: Keyboard Layout